oats-center/pea-pod/Step-3 Sensors/Step-3 Instructions.md

 ### Create device profile: Digital Matter Oyster

-Create a device profile by selecting "Device-profiles" from the left panel menu, and hitting `+ CREATE`.
+Create a device profile by selecting "Device-profiles" from the left panel menu and hitting `+ CREATE`.
 Please use these settings:

 GENERAL tab: